lixi-ui/lixi-ui-vue/src/components/radio/doc/index.en-US.md

 Suitable for choosing from some mutually exclusive options.

-:::demo Combine `el-radio-group` with `el-radio` to display a radio group.
-Bind a variable with `v-model` of `el-radio-group` element and set label value in `el-radio`.
+:::demo Combine `lx-radio-group` with `lx-radio` to display a radio group.
+Bind a variable with `v-model` of `lx-radio-group` element and set label value in `lx-radio`.
 It also provides `change` event with the current value as its parameter.

 ```html
 <lx-radio-group v-model="radio">